 Having an accountability partner doesn’t necessarily mean telling your best friend what your goal is and leaving it at that.
 You want to make sure that you tell someone who will actually check in with you, and won’t agree with your excuses.

 Make an Action Plan

-To maximize your chances of success, you should create a massive action plan, or a MAP.
+To maximize your chances of success, you should create a massive action plan or a MAP.
 Because goals without a plan are simply wishes.

 If you were going to set up a crib for your baby, you’d most likely need to read the instructions first.
-That’s your step-by-step guide (or MAP) to setting up the crib!
+That’s your step-by-step guide (or MAP) to set up the crib!
 Treat your goals like a crib.

 You’ll need detailed, step-by-step instructions on how to achieve your goals.
 Ask yourself these questions:

 - What steps do you need to take?